 , and The Setting Inn

 .
-You can also walk in or get bike rentals — everything from a road bike to a cruiser to electric (E-bike) — delivered right to your accommodations from shops like Napa Valley Velo
+You can also walk in or get bike rentals—everything from a road bike to a cruiser to electric (E-bike)—delivered right to your accommodations from shops like Napa Valley Bike Shop

 , and Calistoga Bike Shop